rizwan09/budget_model/conflicts.md

 conflict18: geneartor of just_output_layer with input: average( word_embeddings(word_t-2,t-1,t,t+1,t+2)) neighboring info in contrast to the the simple word embedding of that word only (just_output_layer) and jointly train with an encoder.
 The genrator modeule can also be loaded (without the joint encoder) with different encoder (like full enc) afterwards (conflict20 and run_conflict10)

-conflict21: load IMDB movie dataset, set evaluation and loss function accordingly, to train full enc, and then records results of same experiemnts (full enc, different gen + full enc).
+conflict21: load IMDB movie dataset, set evaluation and loss function accordingly, to train full enc ori + blank out, and then records results of same experiemnts (full enc, different gen + full enc(ori or blank out).
 Run by run_conflict21.
-Here the score is [0.0, 1,0] unlike conflict22 where there score is (0/1)
+Here the score is [0.0, 1,0] unlike conflict22 where there score is (0/1).
+This file is similar to conflict8.

 conflict22: load IMDB movie dataset, set evaluation and loss function accordingly, to train full enc, and then records results of same experiemnts (full enc, different gen + full enc).
 Run by run_conflict22.
 Here the score is (0/1) unlike conflict21 where there score is [0.0, 1,0]